Office Christmas Party (2016)

 By the sound of “Office Christmas Party,” one suspects that the title was thought of first before a story was created around it.
 With that said, it isn’t always the most reassuring sign when a film is credited to three writers for script and three different writers for story.
 Luckily, then, for audiences who are starving for laughs and like watching everyone in the enormous who’s-who cast of comedy talent hit their individual sweet spots, this free-wheeling and merrily raucous ensemble Christmas comedy aims to be a frivolous party romp and mostly has the courage of its convictions.
 Even as co-directors Josh Gordon and Will Speck (2010’s “The Switch”) and screenwriters Justin Malen & Laura Solon & Dan Mazer get caught up more in the “we-must-save-the-company!” plot and let the rowdy, anarchic party dwindle, “Office Christmas Party” makes sure that the game-for-anything enthusiasm of its cast never flags and the smiles and chuckles come with rapid-fire regularity.

 The Christmas season is in motion and the Chicago branch of tech firm Zenotech is struggling in the hands of irresponsible but sociable company heir Clay Vanstone (T.J.
-Miller), who’s more worried about his co-workers having a good time for their annual office “holiday mixer.”
+Miller), who’s more worried about his co-workers attending their annual office “holiday mixer.”
 When Carol (Jennifer Aniston), Clay’s ball-breaking sister and Zenotech’s interim CEO, swoops into town, she cancels the party and then threatens to cut Christmas bonuses and lay off 40% of the staff.
 With the aid of freshly divorced chief technical officer Josh (Jason Bateman) and programmer Tracey (Olivia Munn), Clay promises he can land a client account with tech-buying suit Walter Davis (Courtney B. Vance) by pitching him the idea of an almost-cracked algorithm for an Internet server.
-If that doesn’t work, they can just show him a good time and hopefully close the $14 million deal.
-As virtually all of Chicago shows up to the party, it explodes to amped-up proportions.
+If that doesn’t work, they can just loosen him up at the party, which is still on, and hopefully close the $14 million deal.
+As virtually all of Chicago shows up, the party explodes to amped-up proportions.
 Zenotech can sure throw a kick-ass rager, but can they still save the company?

 Loose, unpretentious and blithely fun, “Office Christmas Party” knows exactly what it wants to be and goes just far enough with its emphatic R-rating.
 Swilling eggnog out of an ice sculpture’s penis?
 Photocopying naked body parts with a 3D printer?
 Double check.
 The film doesn’t have a ton of original gags—a baggy of cocaine getting mistaken for a baggy of fake snow for the party’s snow machine is as fresh as it gets—but for a strung-together all-star comedy, it’s solidly structured and moves along at a lively pace.
 There are other plot threads with various co-workers to speak of, but if one doesn’t amuse, another one will.
 Two of them concern single-mom assistant Allison (Vanessa Bayer) having a hopeful but increasingly strange flirtation with accountant Fred (Randall Park), and Nate (Karan Soni) hiring an escort (Abbey Lee) after he’s been telling two colleagues that he has a girlfriend, only to get into deep with the pimp (Jillian Bell).